zonyl/pytomation/README.md

 Additional packages are required for development and testing.
 See `requirements.txt` for a more complete list.

-Debian packages are available for pySerial, pytz, pythone-gevent, and python-openssl.
+Debian packages are available for pySerial, pytz, python-gevent, and python-openssl.
 They can be installed with :

     sudo apt-get install git python-dev python-serial python-tz python-gevent python-openssl